Announcing the Scott C LaBarre Memorial Scholarship Program for Colorado blind and low-vision post-secondary students

 *Award *Encourage *Achieve

-If you are a legally blind student who is a resident of Colorado or Wyoming, please apply immediately!
+If you are a legally blind student who is a resident of Colorado, please apply immediately!

-If you are a teacher, counselor, family member, or friend of a legally blind student who is a resident of Colorado or Wyoming, please encourage them to apply now!
+If you are a teacher, counselor, family member, or friend of a legally blind student who is a resident of Colorado, please encourage them to apply now!

 Each year at its state convention, the National Federation of the Blind of Colorado (NFBCO) gives a broad array of scholarships to recognize achievement by blind scholars.
 The National Federation of the Blind of Colorado is an organization dedicated to creating opportunities for all blind persons.
 Recipients of Federation scholarships need not be members of the National Federation of the Blind of Colorado nor the National Federation of the Blind.

-(5) pursuing or planning to attend a full-time post-secondary course of study in the fall semester of 2024 or attending school part-time and working full-time.
+5. Pursuing or planning to attend a full-time post-secondary course of study in the fall semester of 2025, attending an accredited technical school full-time in the fall semester of 2025 or attending school part-time and working full-time

 All scholarships are awarded based on academic excellence, service to the community, and financial need.

-The Scholarship Committee reviews all applications and selects the scholarship winners.
-These winners will be notified of their selection by telephone no later than June 1, 2024.
-Winners will attend the 2024 National Federation of the Blind of Colorado’s annual state convention held October 24-27, 2024.
-The 2024 state convention will take place in the Denver metro area.
-Winners will be awarded their scholarships at the banquet ceremonies.
+The Scholarship Committee reviews all applications and selects the scholarship Finalists.
+These Finalists will be notified of their selection by telephone no later than June 1, 2025.
+Scholarship Finalists will attend the 2025 National Federation of the Blind of Colorado’s annual state convention held October 30 - November 2, 2025.
+The 2025 state convention will take place in the Denver metro area.
+Finalists will be awarded their scholarships at the banquet ceremonies.
 Family members are encouraged to join us at the state convention banquet.

 The National Federation of the Blind of Colorado state convention is the largest gathering of blind persons held in the state each year.
 You will be able to meet other blind students and exchange information and ideas.
-You will also be able to meet and talk with blind people who are successfully functioning in your chosen profession or occupation.
+You will also be able to connect with blind people who are successfully functioning in your chosen profession or occupation.
 Federal and state officials, members of Congress, and the producers and distributors of new technology attend Federation conventions.
 Above all, a broad cross-section of the most active segment of the blind population of Colorado will be present to discuss common problems and plan for concerted action.
-At the 2024 state convention we will also be inviting leaders of the blind of Wyoming.

-In addition, scholarship winners will be required to attend the 2024 NFB national convention which is scheduled to take place July 3-8 in Orlando, FL.
+In addition, scholarship winners will be required to attend the 2025 NFB national convention which is scheduled to take place July 8-13 in New Orleans, LA.
 This expense-paid National Federation of the Blind convention education experience is in addition to the scholarship grant.
-Winners will participate in the entire convention and in the scheduled scholarship program activities.
+Winners are required to participate in the entire convention and in the scheduled scholarship program activities.
 Although family members are welcome to join us and participate in convention activities (at their own expense), the scholarship winners will have an assigned roommate for the duration of the convention and will have daily assignments.
 It is our hope that the national convention will be a wonderful learning experience for our scholarship winners.

 All decisions by the Scholarship Committee are final.